justinpak13/PPP-Analysis-Project/README.md

 The data workflow will consist of the following steps:
 1) Set up GCP and create our project
 2) Use terraform to create our infrastructure in GCP
-3) Using Airflow through Docker, run our pipeline by:
+3) Using Airflow through Docker to run our pipeline:

+Pipeline:
-4) Downloading the csv files from the SBA website
+1) Downloading the csv files from the SBA website
-5) Use Pyspark in order to make necessary transformations to our CSV files and save as Parquet
+2) Use Pyspark in order to make necessary transformations to our CSV files and save as Parquet
-6) Upload the parquet files into Google Cloud Storage
+3) Upload the parquet files into Google Cloud Storage
-7) Upload our files in Google Cloud Storage into a table in BigQuery
+4) Upload our files in Google Cloud Storage into a table in BigQuery
-8) Take our Bigquery data and create a dashboard in Google data studio
+5) Take our Bigquery data and create a dashboard in Google data studio

 Requirements:
 * GCP Account